A Home for the 2SLGBTQIA+ Community

 Awards and Recognition:

-AIDS PEI was awarded the title of Best Service Group by the Summerside Lobster Carnival .
+Aids PEI was awarded the title of Best Service Group by the Summerside Lobster Carnival .

 Milestones:

-AIDS PEI releases its first training module specifically for public school teachers in 2001 titled, “Promoting Positive Attitudes for Gay, Lesbian, Bisexual and Transgendered Persons: A Training Module.”
+Aids PEI releases its first training module specifically for public school teachers in 2001 titled, “Promoting Positive Attitudes for Gay, Lesbian, Bisexual and Transgendered Persons: A Training Module.”

-AIDS PEI partners with Abegweit Rainbow Collective, Lend a Hand Resource Centre and community volunteers to put on educational sessions about AIDS/HIV for the public.
+Aids PEI partners with Abegweit Rainbow Collective, Lend a Hand Resource Centre and community volunteers to put on educational sessions about AIDS/HIV for the public.

 April 1999- March 2000